SilenZcience/cat_win/ARGUMENTS.md

 ### <a id="reverse">-r, --reverse</a>

-Simply reverses the content of all files as well as the ordering of all files themselves.
+Simply reverses the Content of all Files as well as the Ordering of all Files themselves.

 ```console
 > catw test1.txt test2.txt -p